If you had the chance, wouldn’t you kill your acne-causing bacteria with your bare hands?

-Remember: P. acne multiplies very fast, so ongoing treatment is necessary for best results.
+(Remember: P. acne multiplies rapidly, so ongoing treatment is necessary for best results.)

-You will also have to decide if you want only a blue light therapy device, or a blue & red combined device.
+1. First, you’ll have to decide if you want a hand-held blue light therapy device, or a table top device.

 Side Effects and One Important Warning

-Possible side effects of blue light therapy include temporary redness and dryness in the treated areas, but these are only temporary.
-The level of UV light in these devices is also very low and appears to be well within the range of safety.
+Possible side effects of blue light therapy may include redness and dryness in the treated areas, but these are only temporary.
+The level of UV light in these devices is usually very low and appear to be well within the range of safety.

-After a very extensive research and reading hundreds of testimonials on dozens of forums, I have found these 2 devices most recommended by users:
+After an extensive research and reading hundreds of testimonials on dozens of forums, I have found these 2 devices most recommended by users:

 Hand-Held Device – Baby Quasar Blue